-Training and assessment in the IW programme is linked to the requirements of the international standard, ISO 9606 qualification testing of welders.
-The ISO 9606 standard is widely used in South Africa but it is important to note that it is similar to other standards which are relevant in South Africa, eg. ASME IX and AWS D1.1.
+Training and assessment in the IW programme are linked to the requirements of the international standard, ISO 9606 qualification testing of welders.
+The ISO 9606 standard is widely used in South Africa, but it is important to note that it is similar to other standards which are relevant in South Africa, eg. ASME IX and AWS D1.1.

 Email : email@example.com